 eeBoo, ANTHROPOLOGIE, NY REVIEW, OOPSIE DAISY, UNICEF, LAGOM DESIGN, REDValentino, URAX, GORMAN clothing, QUARTO PUBLISHING, Natur&Kultur and THE UNITED NATIONS!

-If you want to read more about me, scroll past the form below
+If you instead want to read more, scroll past the form below

 5 Random things about me